 Call for A Consultation Today:

-- A quitclaim deed is used to transfer ownership interest that a person has in a property, without a guarantee of the extent of this interest.
+A quitclaim deed is used to transfer ownership interest that a person has in a property, without a guarantee of the extent of this interest.
 They are commonly used in two scenarios.
-In the first, if a couple is divorcing, one individual will sign all of their real estate rights to the other.
-This is helpful if the real estate is under one person’s name and it isn’t clear how much interest is held by the other.
-Quitclaim deeds are also used if the title search performed by your real estate lawyer reveals that someone else may have a claim on the property, such as a previous owner or their heir.
+In the first, if a couple is divorcing, one party will sign all of their real estate rights to the other.
+In another scenario, they are also used if the title search performed by your real estate lawyer reveals that someone else may have a claim on the property, such as a previous owner or their heir.
 In this case, the person can transfer any leftover interest by signing a quitclaim deed.

-- A warranty deed both transfers ownership and promises outright that the property is free of liens or other ownership claims.
+A warranty deed both transfers ownership and promises outright that the property is free of liens or other ownership claims.
 It guarantees that if this is wrong, the seller will compensate the buyer.
-It may also include other promises if there are any other problems with the transaction.

 Deed Prep Can Be Difficult

 Deeds require following a very specific set of guidelines and instructions, and attempting to do so yourself can be stressful.
 Brad Moree has been serving the local community for years, starting off as a broker before making a successful transition into the field of real estate law.
 Having Brad review your deed will ensure that it was prepared correctly and is ready to be submitted.
 Putting the duty of deed preparation in our hands allows you the peace of mind in knowing that your document will be in the hands of an experienced professional.

 When it comes to deed preparation, remember that a deed is a legal document that must be free of errors of any kind.
 The deed must be prepared accurately, properly and all terms must be stated clearly.
 Failing to do so can cause you problems in the future, as a document that is ambiguous can easily be a cause of confusion.